PhpGt/StyleGuide/README.md

 		$count += $this->exampleMethod();
 	}
 	else {
-// when the action is not active, we should call the not active method before
+// when the action is not active, we should call the set active method before
 // refreshing the action.
 		$action->setActive($this->anotherExampleMethod());